 Plug'n Script tutorial

-So, it's a tool to prototype and develop audio or MIDI plugins in various formats (VST2, VST3, AU, AAX).
+So, it’s a tool to prototype and develop audio or MIDI plugins in various formats (VST2, VST3, AU, AAX, or standalone apps).

 How are such plugins usually developed?

-However, the process of making a plugin targeting all these formats and platforms can be quite complex and time consuming even for experienced C++ developers.
-So nowadays most of the developers use a dedicated framework like JUCE or iPlug (WDL-OL), which helps concentrate on what the plugin should do, and produce multiple plugin formats for different platforms with much less effort.
+However, creating a plugin that targets all these formats and platforms is complex and time-consuming, even for experienced C++ developers.
+That’s why most developers rely on frameworks like JUCE or iPlug, which let you focus on the plugin’s functionality while producing multiple formats with much less effort.

 Freeware frameworks